vonerikbarren/D3-Dashboard-Voxlmart/README.md

 # D3-Dashboard-Voxlmart

 ### Section 1 - Overview
-- This is a D3 Data Visualization that foucses on the analysis of the product-to-sales-to-revenue in USD based off of calls of a fictional company called Voxlmart.
+- This is a D3 Data Visualization that focuses on the analysis of the product-to-sales-to-revenue in USD based off of calls of a fictional company called Voxlmart.
   The data is collected over The Northeast Region, The West Region, The South Region, and the Midwest Region of the USA.

 ### Section 2 - Key Features